1 SCOPE OF APPLICATION

-7.1 User accounts are for personal use only and can only be used by the person who the user account has been assigned to, unless otherwise agreed in the agreement.
+7.1 User accounts are for personal use only and can only be used by the person who the user account has been assigned to, unless otherwise expressly agreed in the agreement in writing.
 User can use his/her account on multiple devices freely.

-7.2 The customer shall be responsible for ensuring that its users maintain user names and passwords diligently and do not disclose them to third parties.
-The customer shall be responsible for any use of the software service using its user names and passwords.
+7.3 The customer shall be responsible for ensuring that its users maintain user names and passwords diligently and do not disclose them to third parties.
+The customer shall be deemed responsible for any use of the software service using its user names and passwords.
 The customer shall ensure that the authorized users shall not access, or attempt to access, the Services or Third-Party Functionalities other than as expressly allowed by their license.

 8 RIGHTS AND CUSTOMER DATA